 If you’d like to change the order in which the rows appear, simply click and drag the numbered gray bar on the left side of the section.
 This will allow you to easily decide which individual horizontal row should appear in what order.
 You’ll know you’ve found the right gray bar when your cursor looks like 4 arrows in the shape of a cross.

 To add or edit the conclusion content on the Landing Page template, scroll to the section titled “Conclusion Content.”
 This content does not appear in a styled row like the sections above.
-Here you can format your text how you’d like, add links to specific text, and even add an inline call to action if you like.
-Use the Inline CTA shortcode to dictate where the callout should appear within your conclusion content.
+Here you can format your text how you’d like, such as adding the Call to Action block.

 Still Have Questions?

 Reach out to us within your Dashboard.
 Log into your website and then fill out the Website Support form.
 You’ll hear back from one of Wired Impact’s team members within one business day.